mavenlink/brainstem/docs/api_doc_generator.markdown

    controller and presenter as its own file, rather than as a concatenated collection.
-6. This sink, having received an instance of the `Atlas`, is responsible for serializing&mdash;primarily invoking formatting&mdash;and then outputting the result somewhere, whether to `$stdout`, a file or files on disk, or a remote location.
+6. This sink, having received an instance of the `Atlas`, is responsible for serializing &mdash; primarily invoking formatting &mdash; and then outputting the result somewhere, whether to `$stdout`, a file or files on disk, or a remote location.